Growing your brand on LinkedIn will help you establish authority in your field.

 They don't call it a 'social network' for no reason!
 The entire point of the LinkedIn platform is to reach out and connect with other professionals.
 The operative word there is connect.
 That does not merely mean adding them as a connection ‒ when you've done so, you should take the time to interact with the content they share, whether it's posts, articles or imagery.

 To kick off, one of the simplest ways you can engage is by commenting or liking posts.
 For example, if a user posts about a trending issue in your industry, it could be time to contribute your own expert take.
 Showing that you are active on the site will raise your profile and increase your visibility.

 The other method is to share users' posts and content.
 If another professional has written a piece that applies directly to your industry, sharing it could pique the interest of your connections.
 Adding your own comment can also help you connect that content to your own brand on LinkedIn.

 Ensure that you consider which are the best pieces to share with your audience ‒ more than 60 per cent of users engage with posts that are educational and informative, according to stats from Sprout Social.
 As a golden rule, before you hit that button, you should think about whether the post ticks those two boxes.

 Recommend other professionals

-Are you ready to start making more out of your LinkedIn profile?
-If your page has laid dormant since you created it a while ago, it’s time to change your ways.
+Are you ready to start building your brand with your LinkedIn profile?
+If your page has laid dormant since you created it a while ago, it's time to change your ways.
 Try out some of these strategies for yourself and see whether they work for you.
-While you may not notice a dramatic change overnight, these tips should allow you to gain more exposure and be viewed as an expert within your industry.
+Whilst you may not notice a dramatic change overnight, these tips should allow you to gain more exposure and grow a brand that makes you known in your industry.
 Get proactive online and give yourself a boost.

 Do you have a winning CV to match your winning LinkedIn profile?
 A free, objective critique from TopCV will tell you where you stand.
 Submit your CV here.